 The following six years were truly remarkable.
 We saw God move in ways I had only dreamt of and he has only further grown and cultivated my love for him and people.
 Our church became a family that deeply cared for others and pursued God with their whole lives.
 Two years into this role I met a beautiful woman on Sunday named Katie who would become the love of my life.

 In 2016 we got married and began new role as Teaching Pastor at Community Christian Church in Chicagoland.
 Two years later I began hosting a radio show called The Common Good on AM1160 (WYLL)

 In 2021, we felt God leading us again and now serve as Lead Pastor of Teaching and Vision at a wonderful church called The Bridge just outside of Nashville, TN.

-We also have two amazing young boys, Owen and Redmond.
+We also have three amazing young boys, Owen, Redmond, and Ezra.